White Film On Goldfish -5 Causes and Effective Treatment

 2. Water Quality

-Moreover, poor water condition is susceptible to parasitic growth as well.
-Especially, Warm water encourages bacterial growth.
+Moreover, poor water conditions are susceptible to parasitic growth as well.
+Warm water encourages bacterial growth.
 Thus, unstable temperatures cause poor conditions in the water.
-Also, dropping the level of pH in aquarium water lowers the quality.
+When the ammonia and nitrite and nitrate levels are high it creates a toxic environment for the goldfish.
+As a result, white film develops on their body.

 3. Excessive Chemical